-The extension cord was not enough, and by mid-December Carole was gone, leaving me with winter food supplies for two.
+The extension cord was not enough to cement the relationship, and by mid-December Carole was gone, leaving me with winter supplies for two.
 She struggled with the lack of running water or indoor toilet, but was truly frightened by a touch of frostbite on her nose and ears during a visit to Grant and Karen’s island home up river.
-She said she wanted to return to Chicago for Christmas, to get a break from the weather, but after a long soak in a bath at her parent’s house, she did not return north.
+She said she wanted to return to Chicago for Christmas, to get a break from the weather.
+After a long soak in a bath at her parent’s house, she did not return north.
 She wrote to me, wishing me luck with my efforts to document the life of people and landscapes of the north, and announcing that she was returning San Miguel de Allende.
 She lived there at least until the early 1990s when last I heard of her.

 Photo: Carole, overlooking the landscape near the Tombstone Mountains, Yukon.

 I stayed busy through the winter, skiing on the Yukon River, cutting wood, printing photographs and drawing.
 A stray cat arrived on my doorstep at John’s cabin, and stayed with me until spring weather coaxed it to wander off again.
-I joined John Steins and his partner Paula Hassard in a Bible Study in their home offered by an evangelical minister new in town.
-Jack Taylor was charismatic, and led us in a close reading of Paul’s letter to the Romans.
+I joined John Steins and his partner Paula Hassard in a Bible Study offered by an evangelical minister new in town.
+Jack Sailor was charismatic, and led us in a close reading of Paul’s letter to the Romans.
 John was interested in learning about the faith underlying Bruce Cockburn’s recent conversion to Christianity.
-Cockburn was an important musical influence on John -- the albums “Joy Will Find A Way” and “In the Falling Dark” were played repeatedly on John’s Sansui stereo.
+The Cockburn albums “Joy Will Find A Way” and “In the Falling Dark” were played repeatedly on John’s Sansui stereo.
 I approached the study with curiosity about the Bible, a text I had never seriously read despite my Scottish Presbyterian father and Irish Roman Catholic mother.
 It was also an opportunity for reflection.
 I was heart broken by Carole’s sudden departure and unclear about my future.
-Paul’s letter intrigued me.
+Paul’s letter to the Romans intrigued me.
 It is much loved by evangelical Christians because it offers salvation through the gospel of Jesus Christ.
 The core debate about interpretation of his letter, outlined by the minister, is the distinction between salvation through faith and salvation through righteous actions.
 Protestants, I learned, tend to focus strictly on the former, while Catholics balance the two paths, at least in theory.
-By the time we finished the reading, I came to respect the intellectual curiosity of the minister but did not experience Christ as John Lodder and Bruce Cockburn did.
+By the time we finished the reading, I came to respect the intellectual curiosity of Jack Sailor but did not experience Christ as John Lodder and Bruce Cockburn did.

 Drawing: Interior, John Lodder's cabin and cat, 1980.

-In the spring, John Lodder returned to town and his cabin, so I bought a white camper van and started to explore parts of the Yukon I had never visited, taking photographs of people and cows at the Burien farm, goats at the Schmidt farm on the Stewart River below Mayo, the mining town of Faro and mountains around Carcross, south of Whitehorse.
-An acquaintance of Greg Skuce saw opportunity in my wheels and invited me to join him in a visit to a friend of his living in a tepee on the outskirts of Atlin in northern British Colombia.
-We drove the long, dead end road to this isolated community and spent a few nights in the tepee, marvelling at the beauty and grace that surrounded us.
-His friend, a blonde woman who to me looked more like an Amazon than a 1980 era hippie, had recently given birth.
-One sunny afternoon I photographed her, the baby and the dog, with bare rock, water and mountains surrounding them.
-While all of us lounged around the spring that bubbled up at the camp, a male moose emerged suddenly from the nearby woods.
-Its large upper body and full spread of horns balanced improbably on long, spindly legs as it casually loped towards the baby sleeping on a blanket between us and the moose.
+In the spring, John Lodder returned to town and his cabin, so I bought a white camper van and started to explore parts of the Yukon I had never visited, taking photographs of people and cows at the Burien farm, goats at the Schmidt farm on the Stewart River, the mining town of Faro and mountains around Carcross, south of Whitehorse.
+An acquaintance of my friend Greg Skuce saw opportunity in my wheels and invited me to join him in a visit to a friend living in a tepee on the outskirts of Atlin in northern British Colombia.
+We drove the long, deadend road to this isolated community and spent a few nights in the tepee, marvelling at the beauty and grace that surrounded us.
+His friend, a blonde woman who to me looked more like an Amazon than a 1980s era hippie, had recently given birth.
+One sunny afternoon I photographed her, the baby and the dog, naked against bare rock, water and the mountains behind.
+While all of us lounged around a spring that bubbled up at the camp, a male moose emerged suddenly from the nearby woods.
+Its large upper body and full spread of horns balanced improbably on long, spindly legs as it casually loped towards the baby sleeping on a blanket.
 It stopped a few paces short, surveying the baby from above with what seemed like curiosity.
-The moment still lingers in my mind, as does the mother slowly but resolutely moving towards her child and the moose turning and walking away.
+The moment still lingers in my mind, as does the image of the mother slowly but resolutely moving towards her child and the moose turning and walking away.
 From that time to now I identify more with the moose than any other animal of the northern forest.
 It is a comical beast to some, but clearly at home on land and in the shallow waters of lakes and streams across Boreal Canada.
 I see them from time to time at Temagami, our family cottage in northern Ontario, and am always thrilled by their grace.